srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

-- Fixed crash when loading Tiles maps with layers containing `class` attribute
+- Fixed crash when loading Tiled maps with layers containing `class` attribute
 - Fixed light map shift on outer edges of the screen

 ### 🧽 Cleanup & refactoring